nizos/nizos.github.io/src/posts/supply-chain-security-risks-even-for-static-sites/index.md

 ## The Threat of Supply Chain Attacks

 One significant risk for static sites is supply chain attacks targeting third-party libraries and services.
-For example, the Polyfill.io attack compromised a widely used web compatibility tool at the domain level, affected over 100,000 websites.
+For example, the Polyfill.io attack compromised a widely used web compatibility tool at the domain level, affecting over 100,000 websites.
 [Malicious code](https://sansec.io/research/polyfill-supply-chain-attack) was injected, specifically targeting mobile devices by redirecting them to a sports betting site while avoiding detection by admin users and analytics
 services: